alirezag/matlab-esn/README.md

 # matlab-esn

-## Title:
-A flexible and extensible echo state network (ESN) framework for Matlab.
+## A flexible and extensible echo state network (ESN) framework for Matlab.

 ## Summary: